 23Knowledgeable

-Knowledgeable refers to dogs with some information you taught them or that which they learn alone.
+Knowledgeable describes dogs that have retained information you taught them or anything they learned alone.

-E.g. “My knowledgeable dog came running to me and pulling my cloth because it noticed a water pipe leak.”
+E.g. “My knowledgeable dog came running to me and pulled my cloth because it noticed a water pipe leak.”

 24Sharp

-Sharp describes a dog that understands and uses information effectively.
+Sharp describes a dog that understands information and uses it efficiently.

 E.g. “I had a bad fight with my mum.
-My sharp dog stayed by my side throughout after noticing my anger.”
+My sharp dog stayed by my side throughout as he/she noticed my anger.”

-Intelligent dogs know the outcome of some actions and use them to gain your attention.
+Intelligent dogs know the outcomes of their actions and how to gain your attention.

-E.g. “Every time my guests feel uncomfortable by its presence, I only snap my hand and stare slightly at it.
+E.g. “Every time my guests feel uncomfortable by his/her presence, I only need to snap my hand and stare slightly at him/her.
 My intelligent dog reads the signal and goes out of the room without hesitating.”

-Dogs are great pets that have various character traits, some of which help you carry on with life.
+Dogs are great pets who have various character traits, some of which help you carry on with life.
 Describing them based on their behaviors, skills, and appearance may not be easy.

 In this case, use some of the above examples of words that describe your pet dog to help explain more about them.